Oxnard Divorce Lawyer

 Types of Divorce in California

 - Uncontested Divorce

 Hire an attorney with a high level of skill & experience.

 Every divorce is different.
 Some are fairly simple, as the two parties have few assets and no children, or agree on these matters, and can get the divorce wrapped up quickly.
 Others involve asset protection / high-asset divorce issues, and are extremely complex.
 Marriages with a great number of assets, including business interests, bank accounts, stock accounts, retirement accounts, valuable works of art, multiple properties and other assets will be more complex to sort out.
 If both parties are willing to come to an agreement through negotiations or the collaborative law process, a trial can be avoided.
-If not, the court will make the decisions regarding the split of assets.
+If not, the court will make the decisions regarding the split of assets with regard to the unsettled issues.
 Contact the firm for information about high net worth divorce.
 Our experience in this area can be of great value, and our litigation skills could be a significant factor in the final outcome at trial.